 “They are so voracious in their consumption and their need to continue to satisfy the consumption rates of their people, that that makes them threatening for a number of reasons,” Burke said.

 “They know they need resources.
 They know they need to expand into other regions of the world in order to quench that thirst.”

 The Arctic harbors an immense array of natural resources vital to a state in such a situation.
-Oil, natural gas, rare earth metals, diamonds, and pristine fishing grounds are all found in the region, and it is these resources with which China now seeks to satiate its appetite.
+Oil, natural gas, rare-earth metals, diamonds, and pristine fishing grounds are all found in the region, and it’s these resources with which China now seeks to satiate its appetite.

 This is why it has thrown itself into the new Arctic melting pot, though such a venture would have been unthinkable only decades ago.

 In the 21st century, however, climate change has contributed to increasing ice thaw during the warmer months of the year.
-This, combined with improved icebreaking technologies, has allowed the flow of commercial, scientific, and military vessels into the region to increase, altering a geographic and strategic reality in place for as long as humanity itself.
+This, combined with improved icebreaking technologies, has allowed the flow of commercial, scientific, and military vessels into the region to increase, altering a geographic and strategic reality that had long seen little disturbance.

 Thus, it is into the old frontier that China is seeking its latest venture, and where it hopes to secure its vision of a future global hegemony.

 It is also here that Burke believes international cooperation will inevitably transform to competition, and that competition to conflict.